 - Issues of sexual harassment or discrimination.
-These issues should be referred to Title IX coordinator/AgeDA coordinator/executive director of the Office of Equity and Diversity (Credit Union Building 2nd Floor, (213) 740-5086, firstname.lastname@example.org).
-SCampus outlines the Policy on Sexual Harassment (see here).
+These issues should be referred to Jody Shipper, the Title IX coordinator, Office of Equity and Diversity (Credit Union Building 2nd Floor, University Park Campus, (213) 740-5086, firstname.lastname@example.org).
+SCampus outlines the policy on Sexual Misconduct in Section E.2.

 Prior to bringing a grievance forward against a university office or representative acting within their role or duty, students are encouraged to attempt a good-faith resolution of the grievance.
 This attempt may be made with the party directly involved with the disputed matter, or with the head of the department or unit in which the grievance arises.
 Please note that there are cases when it is appropriate to go directly to the formal grievance resolution process.

 Attempts at information resolution should be initiated within 30 days of the incident in dispute.

 Should a situation arise in which a student is unable to resolve his or her grievance informally, the university’s formal grievance process may be employed.
 This process, outlined below, should also be initiated within 30 days of the failed informal resolution if applicable.